WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return the value f32.CONST 0.
 4. If t is f64, then:
   a.
 Return the value f64.CONST 0.
+5. If t is funcref, then:
+  a.
+Return the value ref.null Yet.
+6. If t is externref, then:
-5. Return the value ref.null rt.
+  a.
+Return the value ref.null Yet.

 funcaddr
 1. Let f be the current frame.